Mitchell-Peck-Development/my-team-docs/forms/offline-submissions-and-offloading/README.md

 If you're offline or in [Event Mode](../../settings/app-settings.md#event-options), you can still submit form responses, but they won't be uploaded.
 Instead, they're stored on your device until you're ready to offload them to another device that is online.

-When you're offline and have submissions stored on your device, the main Forms page will have a rocket icon in the top left of the page.
+When you're offline and have submissions stored on your device, the main Forms page will have a rocket button in the top left of the page.

 <figure><img src="../../.gitbook/assets/main offline.png" alt="" width="375"><figcaption><p>Forms Page, Offline</p></figcaption></figure>

-When you tap the rocket icon, it will take you to the Offload Responses page.
+When you tap the rocket button, it will take you to the Offload Responses page.

 <figure><img src="../../.gitbook/assets/offload.png" alt="" width="375"><figcaption><p>Offload Responses Page</p></figcaption></figure>